jyje/portfolio/index.md

 ---
 # jyje: Jeayoung Jeon

-**Jeayoung Jeon** is a software engineer specializing in DevOps and Computer Vision in South Korea.
+**Jeayoung Jeon** is a software engineer specializing in **DevOps** and **Computer Vision** in South Korea.
 He holds a full-time position at MAXST.
 Currently, his primary focus is on solving vision and data science problems using cluster computing.
 His skill set includes the following:

 - DevOps and Infrastructure (2023 - Present)
 - Visual-SLAM and Digital Twin (2018 - Present)
 - Automotive Computer Vision (2012 - 2020)
+- FPGA for Advanced Driver's Assistant Systems (2012 - 2018)
 - Digital Signal Processing and Machine Learning (2008 - 2018)
 - Analog and Digital Communications (2008 - 2012)

 <!-- **The annual interval stands for the focused duration of his full efforts*
 {:.faded} -->
-With a background in computer vision, he enhances cloud-native environments to create cost-efficient systems.
+With a background in computer vision, he enhances cloud-native environments to create cost-efficient vision systems.
 His current occupation includes both DevOps and Computer Vision, involving the following responsibilities:

 - Managing Cloud-Based and On-Premise Clusters
 - Developing CI/CD Pipelines